-SEND information report from Grayrigg CE Primary School 2023-24

-The aim of this information report is to explain how we implement our SEND policy.
-In other words, we want to show you how SEND support works in our school.
-If you want to know more about our arrangements for SEND, then you can find this in our SEND policy which is available on our website.
+SEND information report from Grayrigg CE Primary School 2024-25 to know more about our arrangements for SEND, then you can find this in our SEND policy which is available on our website.
 You can also ask a member of staff to make a copy or send you the policy.
 If there are terms in this information report that you are unsure of, you can look them up in the glossary at the end of the report.